AdobeDocs/experience-platform.en/help/datastreams/data-prep.md

 ### Complete the mapping

 Continue following the above steps to map the rest of the fields to the target schema.
-While you do not have to map all available source fields, any fields in the target schema that are set as required must be mapped in order to complete this step.
+While you do not have to map all available source fields, any fields in the target schema that are set as required must be mapped to complete this step.
 The **[!UICONTROL Required fields]** counter indicates how many required fields are not yet mapped in the current configuration.

-Once the required fields count reaches zero and you are satisfied with your mapping, select **[!UICONTROL Save]** to finalize your changes.
+Once the required field count reaches zero and you are satisfied with your mapping, select **[!UICONTROL Save]** to finalize your changes.

 ![Mapping complete](assets/data-prep/mapping-complete.png)